 JAMES P. LIU (cont’d)

 As the first Formal Music Director, and the Chief Conductor, he re-built the orchestra to professional status and programmed 80 concerts that year becoming ‘the’ professional orchestra in today’s Central China.
 In June 2011, he founded Wuhan International Piano Festival where he remains as Artist Director.
 During his first-year tenure, Liu led the WPO on the first overseas tour to Oita, Japan along with launching the inaugural core concert season.
-In 2009, he conducted the WPO at the 9th Asia Symphony Week in Tokyo Japan and WPO was the only Orchestra from China has received high praise from Japanese media.
+In 2009, he conducted the WPO at the 9th Asia Symphony Week in Tokyo Japan and WPO was the only orchestra from China that has received high praise from Japanese media.
 Mr. Liu also led the orchestra touring at 13 cities in China 2011 and 2017 WPO touring at 8 cities in China under China Poly Arts Management.
 In 2016, he led the WPO in a tour of Europe with tremendous success in Italy and France.

-Mr. Liu has been awarded a variety of honours.
+Mr. Liu has been awarded a variety of honors.
 He received "Excellent Music Contribution" awarded by the Japanese Association 2001.
 In 2005 he received the "Special Contribution in Culture" from the Wuhan Municipal Culture Bureau and the "Chime Bells Award" by the Hubei Provincial Government in 2006.
-He was listed as one of ten foreign experts for his contributions in economy and culture of Hubei, China.
+He was listed as one of ten foreign experts for his contributions to the economy and culture of Hubei, China.
 In 2010, he was given the Wuhan Culture Contribution Award from the city government.
 In 2010, he was named as one of the ten "The Province Culture Fashion Elite" by the Radio Film and TV Bureau of Hubei Province.
 In 2011, he received the Wuhan Municipal Government’s “Yellow Crane Friendship Prize” as one of the best foreign experts who contributed to Wuhan City.
 He also received the “Special Contribution in Culture “by Wuhan’s Propaganda Department, March 2012.
 In 2016 he was the only candidate in the cultural sector selected by the Wuhan Government to enter the City of Wuhan “Yellow Crane Talents Plan”.

 Mr. Liu studied music at Utrecht Conservatorium (Hongeschoolvoor de Kunsten Utrecht) in Holland and Michigan State University in America.
 He studied with Leon Gregorian, Gustav Meier, and Larry Rachlleff.